Skip to content

 • Property Developement

-Excessive heat can cause the substrate to expand, potentially affecting the adhesion of the microcement to the surface.
+As the heat can cause the substrate to expand, it may affect the adhesion of the base coat to the substrate, which can lead to peeling and delamination over time.

 Surface Preparation: